 Timing and leave.
 Junior faculty are strongly advised to apply for the workshop in advance of their junior leave.
 While the award does not include funding for additional leave, the FHI commits to assisting workshop recipients who plan to apply for additional leave in order to support the final revisions of their manuscripts.

 When applying, applicants should consider carefully their anticipated writing schedule.
 The FHI will work with each awardee to schedule their workshop, based on a realistic due date for a complete draft of the book manuscript, which will be sent to participants at least one month prior to the workshop date.

 For digital or multi-modal projects, a workshop earlier in the research and writing process might be more useful; feel free to consult the FHI about timing at email@example.com.

-The deadline for proposals is Friday, October 1, 2021.
+Deadline to apply.
+The deadline for proposals is Tuesday, November 1, 2022.

 The half-day workshop begins with presentations from the invited guests, each of whom will be asked to make a formal presentation of their thoughts on the strengths of the draft and areas for further development.
 The author responds, and an open discussion with the group follows, continuing over a working lunch.